JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Learning_to_Teach.md

 At this stage it would appear to be far better to follow Jesus:

 > “Let me emphatically state this eternal truth: If you, by truth co-ordination, learn to exemplify in your lives this beautiful wholeness of righteousness, your fellow men will then seek after you that they may gain what you have so acquired.
 The measure wherewith truth seekers are drawn to you represents the measure of your truth endowment, your righteousness.
-The extent to which you have to go with your message to the people is, in a way, the measure of your failure to live the whole or righteous life, the truth-co-ordinated life.” ([UB 155:1.5](/en/The_Urantia_Book/155#p1_5))
+The extent to which you have to go with your message to the people is, in a way, the measure of your failure to live the whole or righteous life, the truth-co-ordinated life.” (<a id="a86_542"></a>[UB 155:1.5](/en/The_Urantia_Book/155#p1_5))

 > “Christianity has indeed done a great service for this world, but what is now most needed is Jesus.
-The world needs to see Jesus living again on earth in the experience of spirit-born mortals who effectively reveal the Master to all men.” ([UB 195:10.1](/en/The_Urantia_Book/195#p10_1))
+The world needs to see Jesus living again on earth in the experience of spirit-born mortals who effectively reveal the Master to all men.” (<a id="a88_242"></a>[UB 195:10.1](/en/The_Urantia_Book/195#p10_1))

 Note that the emphasis is on us living the God-like life as revealed in Jesus’ life and perhaps handing out a Urantia Book after truth seekers are drawn to us.
 Unless we at least attempt to do that, we make a mockery of the revelation if we identify ourselves as Urantia Book readers.

 The phase in which our principal task is to help Christians to become aware of their indwelling may last for hundreds of years.
 Hence there is little reason to be anxious about what comes next.
 And in any case we have relevant advice from Jesus:

 > “You must, in all such matters, wait upon time.
 Time alone will ripen the green fruit upon the tree.
 Season follows season and sundown follows sunrise only with the passing of time.
 I am now on the way to . . . , and that is sufficient for today.
-My tomorrow is wholly in the hands of my Father in heaven.” ([UB 130:5.3](/en/The_Urantia_Book/130#p5_3))
+My tomorrow is wholly in the hands of my Father in heaven.” (<a id="a94_310"></a>[UB 130:5.3](/en/The_Urantia_Book/130#p5_3))

 ## External links